 And what about this good boy?

 For example, in 2018 Delta Airlines announced a ban on all bully breeds stating that even service or support animals classified as “pit bull type dogs” weren’t allowed on their planes.
-But how does Delta determine if a dog is pit bull?
-It’s entirely visual.
+But how did Delta determine if a dog is pit bull?
+It was entirely visual.
+(Delta's pit bull ban was lifted in January of 2021.
+Delta has banned all emotional support animals from their flights, however service animals are allowed regardless of breed, to fly in the cabin alongside their handlers.)

 And visual identification can be tricky.
 Pit bulls are known for their muscular builds, large blocky heads, and often shorter snouts.
 So are the dogs below pit bulls, too?